-When my two daughters entered the preteen years, friendship struggles started to emerge.
-This reminded me of my experience as well as the stories of so many others.
-So I got curious.
+When my two daughters entered their preteen years, friendship struggles started to emerge.
+This reminded me of my own experience, as well as the stories of many others.
+So, I got curious.

 I’ve got a background in social sciences and have always been fascinated with human relationships.
 I dove into books and research on the subject.
 I also started a friendship program for elementary school girls.
-This program and the stories of girls shaped this book from start to finish.
+This program, along with the stories of the girls, shaped this book from start to finish.

 2. Why are friendship and social struggles common in the preteen and teen years, especially for girls?